GreenHamze/QR-Battleship-V2/README.md

 | `GET /game/:id/status` | Replaced by `_whose-turn`. |
 | `GET /timeout/:seconds` | Timeout handling lives in CPEE's heartbeat branch (powernap polling), not as a backend endpoint. |

 The removed endpoints have no replacements that bundle multiple concerns.
-Where a v2 caller needs more than one piece of information, it composes multiple narrow endpoint calls — which is exactly what makes the responsibility shift visible.
+Where a v2 caller needs more than one piece of information, it composes multiple narrow endpoint calls, which is exactly what makes the responsibility shift visible.

 ## Game Specifications

 - 6×6 board, columns A–F, rows 1–6
 - Three ships per side: Cruiser (size 3), Destroyer (size 2), Patrol (size 2)
-- Random placement — no manual ship positioning
+- Random placement, no manual ship positioning
 - Game state persisted as JSON files in `server/games/`

 ## Infrastructure Notes